mckern/portland/README.md

  * Cabs have to dispatched, you can't hail them.
 [Radio Cab](http://www.radiocab.net) is a standby.
 Use [Curb](https://gocurb.com) to handle payments and dispatch from your phone.
  * We have Lyft and that other company also
  * There are Five Quadrants: Burnside divides North/South, Willamette and I-5 East/West.
 Our magical fifth quadrant is North Portland, which is North of the Willamete and East of I-5, but NE was already taken.
- * Couch is pronounced "cooch"
+ * Couch is pronounced "cooch" and Oregon is "orygun"

 #### FAQ
  * "Where can I find out about shows/events/things to do"